 Check those posts out when you get a second.
-I’m sure that they will help to keep you motivated this year.
+They will help to keep you motivated this year.

 Apply for Jobs

 If you’re not happy at the moment at your current place of employment or if you need a change of pace, apply for jobs.
 You can check sites like Monster, Indeed, or Snagajob.
 Before you apply, make sure that your resume is up to date.
-You don’t want to apply with a resume that is a few years old.
+You don’t want to apply with an old resume.

 Plan a Trip Somewhere Warm